Support, Guidance and Careers

 This is only part of the information-gathering process.
 You should talk to as many people as possible; teachers, careers advisers, existing members of the Sixth Form, family and friends etc. and look at careers and university websites to gather the information you need.

-You will need to study the ‘option groups’ and will be asked to nominate the subjects you would like to study in the Sixth Form.
-It is important to be sure at this stage that you not only have the subjects you wish to study, but that you have checked that you are going to study any required back-up subjects e.g. degrees in Medicine and Biology usually require A Level Chemistry, some subjects “prefer” certain A Level or GCSE support, some subjects require particular combinations.
+If choosing to stay at Holy Family after your GCSEs, you will need to study the Sixth Form ‘option groups’ and will be asked to nominate the subjects you would like to study in the Sixth Form.
+It is important to be sure at this stage that you not only have the subjects you wish to study, but that you have checked that you are going to study any subjects required for your path after Sixth Form.
+Some employers and degree courses subjects either require or “prefer” certain A Level subjects e.g. degrees in Medicine and Biology usually require A Level Chemistry.

 Important note: At every stage in your planning you should seek the fullest information from those who know.
 Amongst those who will be happy to help you are your Form Tutor, your Progress Leader, Sixth Form tutors and Careers Adviser.
 Beware of the myths that abound and are often based on outdated information.